OF A MASTER

 In practice, every time a fire drill or a collision drill is performed, a general emergency and survival craft drill is also performed.
 If collision and fire drills are practised on alternate months, the emergency drills are practised monthly.

-Remember the Emergency Signals:
+The Emergency Signals:

 Emergency Station Signal: At least 7 short and 1 long blast